 For the fiscal year ended September 30, 2011 the independent directors received an annual retainer fee of (i) \$20,000, if the director was not on any committee and attended at least 75% of the meetings held during the year, (ii) \$40,000, if the director was on one committee and attended at least 75% of the meetings held during the year, (iii) \$50,000, if the director was on two committees and attended at least 75% of the meetings held during the year, or (iv) \$60,000, if the director was on three committees and attended at least 75% of the meetings held during the year.
-In addition, the independent directors received \$2,500 for each Board meeting in which the director attended in person and \$1,000 for each Board meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board committee meeting in which they participated other than in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting not held concurrently with a Board meeting.
+In addition, the independent directors received \$2,500 for each Board meeting in which the director attended in person and \$1,000 for each Board meeting in which the directors also received \$1,000 for each Board committee meeting in which they attended in person and \$500 for each Board committee meeting in which they participated other than in person, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting not held concurrently with a Board meeting.